Skip to main content

 Parking

-You can park for free in public car parks during charging.
+You can park free of charge in public charging bays while charging.

-Paid public car parks in towns and cities are also free for electric cars.
+The paid public parking zones in cities and municipalities are also free for electric vehicles.

-In cities, you can use the bus lane with your electric car.
+In cities, you are allowed to use the bus lane with your electric car.

-In the centre of Wroclaw and Krakow, electric vehicles are also allowed on some car-free streets, e.g. pedestrian zones.
-Pay attention to the signs.
+In the centre of Wroclaw and Krakow, EVs are also allowed to drive in some car-free streets, e.g. pedestrian zones.
+Pay attention to the signs!

 Charging

-In Portugal, there are charging points at regular intervals along the main roads.
-However, there are fewer charging points in rural areas and towns.
+In Portugal, charging points can be found at regular intervals along the main transport routes.
+Most are located in the south in the Lisbon region.
+In contrast, there are fewer charging points in the countryside and in the cities.

-Plan a sufficient buffer so that you have enough power to reach an alternative station in case of problems.
+Plan a sufficient buffer so that you still have enough power to reach an alternative charging point in the event of problems.

-The largest providers are MOBI.E and Tesla Destination Charging.
+The largest operators are MOBI.E and Tesla Destination Charging.

 Parking

-In Lisbon, you can buy a green parking disc for 12 euros, which allows you to park for free in all public car parks for one year.
+In Lisbon, you can buy a green parking disc for 12 euros, which allows you to park your electric car in any public car park free of charge and without time limit for one year.

-E-cars are exempt from registration and vehicle tax in Portugal.
-See mobie.pt for more information
+Electric cars are exempt from registration and vehicle tax in Portugal.

 Charging

 In Romania, the network of public charging stations is not yet very dense.
-Make sure you always have enough power; if there are problems with one charging point, you can drive to another.
+Make sure you always have enough power; if there are problems with a charging station, you can always use another one.

 The largest operator is Renovatio e-charge.